 The importance of borrowing the least amount of money possible for medical school cannot be overstated.
 With student loan interest rates over 6% and tuition for medical school increasing every year, it is not unrealistic to estimate that you will be paying back more than two times what you initially borrowed.
 Unfortunately, it appears that this trend of increasing debt will continue for the foreseeable future even though physician salaries have remained flat or even decreased in recent years.
-The last time the AAMC published data (PDF) on medical school debt was at the beginning of 2013:
+The last time the AAMC published data (PDF) on medical school debt was in 2017:

 To put some of this in perspective, I accumulated an average amount of debt, and when I graduated from medical school, before earning anything, my loans were already growing at a rate of over $1,000 per month!
 If you have not yet calculated how much debt you will have when you graduate, and how quickly interest will accumulate, you should do that now.
 To review all the information regarding your loans go to studentloans.gov to see the principal, interest rates, etc., and check out the repayment calculator to see how much interest you will have to pay.